corenel/web_video_server/README.md

 6. Build with multiple processes to increase build speed and suppress excessive output: `make -j -s`
 7. Install built FFmpeg: `sudo make install`

+### Increase encoder sessions for NVIDIA GPUs

+Use [this repo](https://github.com/keylase/nvidia-patch) to patch NVIDIA driver.

 ### License
 web_video_server is released with a BSD license.
 For full terms and conditions, see the [LICENSE](LICENSE) file.